Kristina01111000/Drws_site/README.md

 - On https://growingholistically.com/get-started-with-the-4e-self-renewal-system/
 - Add tabulator, wellness check, and personhood score at the top
 - Change the links to the new page just like for the homepage
-- Think about what will make thispage look good, all of the collections are looking kinda messy
+- Think about what will make this page look good, all of the collections are looking kinda messy
 - Make it similar to but not the same as the homepage
 - Make it so that the wellness check is for anyone and the tabulator and other stuff is for people who have an account
-- https://growingholistically.com/register/ make a button instead of the bolded here
-- Check if the logout button works
-- Double check if the registration page is at the end or if it is at the beginning of the registration process